 Here’s to many more moments of hysteria, nervous excitement, agony, thrills, and everything that comes with penalties and penalty shootouts.

-Who is the best penalty taker ever?
-This question is up for debate.
-There have been many fantastic PK takers throughout the history of soccer.
-Statistically, penalties are being taken in every game so it’s not possible to pin-point the best taker.
-However, there are some noteworthy players: Matt Le Tissier, Andrea Pirlo, Zinedine Zidane, Cristiano Ronaldo, Alessandro Del Piero, Alan Shearer, Johan Cruyff, and Eric Cantona, to name a few.
+Some of the best players at taking penalty kicks: Matt Le Tissier, Andrea Pirlo, Zinedine Zidane, Cristiano Ronaldo, Alessandro Del Piero, Alan Shearer, Johan Cruyff, and Eric Cantona, to name a few.